Onset of inertial magnetoconvection in rotating fluid spheres: Perturbation analysis

-where $\lambda_0\tau$ is the frequency of the inertial modes.
-The sectorial magneto-inertial modes are described by the same velocity field \eqref{150} and their magnetic field is given by $\vec b_0 = m\gamma \vec u_0 /\omega_0$.
-As before the subscript $0$ refers to the dissipationless solution of equations (\ref{100}a,b,c).
+is the frequency of the inertial modes.
+The sectorial magneto-inertial modes are then described by the same velocity field \eqref{150} and by a magnetic field $\vec b_0 = m\gamma \vec u_0 /\omega_0$.
+In the above expressions the subscript $0$ refers to the dissipationless solution of equations \eqref{100}.
 The frequency $\omega_0$ of the magneto-inertial waves is determined by

 which yields